Stress Echocardiogram (Stress Echo)

 A Stress Echocardiogram, or Stress Echo, is a simple and non-invasive test used to check for heart problems that might only show up when your heart is working hard, like during exercise.

-What happens during the test?
+What can I expect during the test?

 The test usually takes about 30 minutes.
 Before you start any exercise, we'll perform an ECG (an electrical tracing of your heart) and an Echocardiogram (like an ultrasound for your heart) while you're at rest.